bbs-io/synchronet-docker-util/README.md

 synchronet install
 ```

-### Windows

-If you are using Windows, you should install WSL2, and use Docker
-Desktop configured to use WSL2, and it would be best to run this
-from a WSL2 linux environment such as Ubuntu 20.04.

 ### Mac

 If you are using mac, you should modify the dockerfile to use a
 volume container in docker (instructions out of scope).

-### docker-compose

-If you wish to use `docker-compose` refer to [docker-compose.md](./docker-compose.md)

 ## Management Commands